 Credit risk is the risk of financial loss that could arise from a security issuer or counterparty to a financial instrument not being able to meet its financial obligations.
-The Fund's main exposure to credit risk consists of investments in debt instruments, such as bonds.
+The Fund's main exposure to credit risk consists of investments in preferred shares.
 The Fund is also exposed to counterparty risk from other assets, such as amounts due from investment dealer or subscriptions receivable.
 To manage this risk, the Portfolio Manager monitors the Fund's credit exposure and counterparty credit ratings.